UglySoftware/GNAW/README.md

 This project demonstrates a simple Genetic Algorithm (GA) in Python.

 #System Requirements
-This project was built with Python 2.7 on Windows 10.
-It should work with Python 2.7.x on any platform but this has not been tested.
-It also has not been tested with Python 3.
+This project was built with Python 3.5.2 64-bit and Anaconda 4.1.1 on Windows 10.
+It does not yet use any Anaconda-specific features and should work with Python 3.4.x on any platform but this has not been tested.
+It will not work with Python 2.

 A Visual Studio 2015 solution and project file are included for those who like to edit using Visual Studio.